 Another essential component of the Best Practice Management Guidelines is the preparation of an Integrated Water Cycle Management (IWCM) Strategy.
-Council has prepared an IWCM Strategy, which outlines a plan for the integrated management of the water supply, sewerage and storm water services within a whole of catchment strategic framework.
+Council is currently preparing an updated IWCM Strategy, which will outline a plan for the integrated management of the water supply, sewerage and storm water services within a whole of catchment strategic framework.

-Drought management will be a key component of the IWCM Strategy and therefore, this Drought Management Plan is consistent with the principles of the IWCM Strategy.
+Drought management will be a key component of the IWCM Strategy and therefore, this Drought Management Plan will be reviewed following the finalisation of the IWCM to be consistent with the principles of the IWCM Strategy.